-- A clinically significant disturbance in an individual’s cognition, emotion regulation, or behaviour that reflects dysfunction in the psychological, biological, or developmental processes underlying mental functioning where the person’s condition meets DSM or ICD diagnostic criteria.
+A mental disorder is a clinically significant disturbance in an individual’s cognition, emotion regulation, and/or behaviour that reflects dysfunction in the psychological, biological, or developmental processes underlying mental functioning, where the person’s condition meets DSM-5-TR or ICD-11 diagnostic criteria.

-- Causes of mental disorders are thought to be multiple and interlinked, not linear, and related to various combinations of traumatic events or potentially psychologically traumatic events, genetics, biology, diet, socioeconomic factors, physical health conditions, physical environmental factors, and others.
+Causes of mental disorders are thought to be multiple and interlinked, not linear, and related to various combinations of physically or psychologically traumatic events, genetics, biology, diet, socioeconomic factors, physical health conditions, physical environmental factors, and other factors.

-- Common, culturally consistent responses to a common stressor or loss, such as the death of a loved one, which do not meet accepted diagnostic criteria, are not mental disorders.
+Common culturally consistent responses to a stressor or loss that do not meet accepted diagnostic criteria, such as the death of a loved one, are not mental disorders.